Anxiety Assessment Tools

 What are Anxiety Assessment Tools?

-Professional anxiety assessments include a comprehensive evaluation of the patient to determine the presence, type, and extent of anxiety disorders.
+Professional assessment tools for anxiety include a comprehensive evaluation of the patient to determine the presence, type, and extent of anxiety disorders.
 They can incorporate subjective and objective, formal and informal, and standardized or non-standardized methods of collecting data, such as interviews, forms, rating scales, and observations.
-Assessments may involve only the patient themselves or can include loved ones, such as a spouse or parent.
+Anxiety ssessments may involve only the patient themselves or can include loved ones, such as a spouse or parent.

 • Rating scales: A patient might rate the severity or frequency of a symptom on a 1 to 10 scale.